Clara Tauson: 2021: First WTA Tour titles, top 50

-2022: Australian Open debut & back injuries
+2022: Australian Open 3rd round, injuries

 Tauson made her Australian Open main-draw debut as a senior defeating Astra Sharma in the first round.
 She then upset sixth seed Anett Kontaveit in straight sets marking her first top-ten win.
 She lost the following round to eventual runner-up Danielle Collins in three close sets thereby ending her so far best Grand Slam tournament.
-From February till March, Tauson played three WTA 1000 tournaments in a row: Qatar Open, Indian Wells and Miami Open.
+From February till March, Tauson played three WTA 1000 tournaments in a row: Qatar, Indian Wells and Miami Open.
 Qatar marked her WTA 1000 main-draw debut when she defeated Olympic champion Belinda Bencic in the first, round before losing to third seed Paula Badosa, in straight sets.
 In Indian Wells, she entered the second round as a seeded player and made it to the third round where she lost to eventual champion Iga Świątek, in three sets.
 In Miami, she retired in the first round against Zhang Shuai.

 In Madrid, she lost in the first round.
-Later she withdrew from what could have been her fifth WTA 1000 tournament, the Italian Open, because of a back injury.
+Later she withdrew from what could have been her fifth WTA 1000 event, the Italian Open, because of a back injury.
 This also kept her out of the French Open.
 Likewise in Wimbledon, her next tournament, she had to withdraw in the first round.

 At the Washington Open, she played and lost her first complete match since Wimbledon.
 Her first win since March came at the Thoreau Tennis Open against Katie Boulter.
 In US Open she lost in the first round against ninth seed Garbiñe Muguruza.
 In August, she played and lost three doubles matches: In Washington with Emma Raducanu, in Cleveland with Camila Osorio, and in Flushing Meadows with Ann Li as her partner.
 The same month she also passed her first million in prize money.

 After being as low as 140 in the rankings in October, she returned to tournaments and top 100 in December when she reached the final in Limoges only to get a new injury, this time in the foot, which kept her out of the 2023 Australian Open.
 At the same time, she had to stop the co-operation with her coach since 2019 due to a lack of finances.